ICS4U - Unit 1 - Fundamental Concepts and Recursion

 Go to the discussion forum on the HUB

-• Send your teacher a message indicating if you have successfully installed a working IDE with the correct packages installed.
+• Send your teacher a message on the HUB (not email) indicating if you have successfully installed python and the code above runs fine.

-• Let him know if you are having any issues or if you are using a different IDE then recommended.
+• Let him know if you are having any issues and require information on using a CLOUD Based python interpreter.

 Return to ICS4U Main Page